intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/self-attention.md

 * `maxPositionLen`: sequence length, default is 512
 * `intermediateSize`: The size of the "intermediate" (i.e., feed-forward), default is 3072
 * `hiddenPDrop`: The dropout probability for all fully connected layers, default is 0.1
-* `attnPdrop`: drop probability of attention, default is 0.1
+* `attnPDrop`: drop probability of attention, default is 0.1
 * `initializerRange`: weight initialization range, default is 0.02
 * `outputAllBlock`: whether output all blocks' output, default is false
 * `inputSeqLen`: sequence length of input, default is -1 which means the same with maxPositionLen